Friday, May 03, 2013

 I remember in 6th grade my Bible teacher was talking about Rahab the prostitute, and making a point about how God can sometimes use sinful people to bring about good results.
 (Put aside for the moment that the “good result” intended here was the mass slaughter of the entire town of Jericho.)
 A couple of my fellow classmates raised their hands and pointed out that the footnotes in the NIV said that possibly Rahab was an innkeeper instead of a prostitute, and thus the whole theological point our teacher was trying to make was possibly moot.

 Our teacher just laughed it off.
 “You know how there’s so many lawsuits going around these days?” he said.
-“I imagine if Rahab was still alive now, this would be something she would want to bring to sue about.”
+“I imagine if Rahab was still alive now, this would be something she would want to sue someone about.”

 [Granted this example is from the Old Testament, which is outside the scope of Ehrman’s book.]